mouper/CITS3403-Project/README.md

     flask --app app run

 Running the Website (after set up has been completed once):
+    # If you are not already in the src folder
+    cd src

+    # In src folder:
     source env/bin/activate
     flask --app app run